You are welcome to visit your loved one at any time

 A few things we wanted to mention about visiting us

 Our hospital is scent-free.
 With increased sensitivities to scents we kindly ask that you do not wear perfume and other scented personal care products.
-Please also wait until your loved one is home to bring them flowers.
-They can enjoy a view of our lovely Friendship Gardens
+While flowers are permitted we ask that you refrain from bringing your loved ones highly fragrant flowers such as lavender or roses.
+They can also enjoy a view of our lovely Friendship Gardens

 while at the hospital.
 Latex (rubber) balloons are also not permitted as they can cause severe allergic reactions.
 Foil or Mylar balloons are welcome.

 Our hospital is smoke-free.
 We are committed to providing a safe and healthy environment for you and your loved one, our staff and volunteers.
 As part of our commitment smoking is prohibited on hospital grounds – including cannabis and vapes.
 Free smoking cessation programs are available at the Smokers Helpline

 The comfort and safety of our patients is our priority and we kindly ask that you do not visit if you feel sick, unwell or have symptoms of a cough, cold, fever, stomach virus (such as diarrhea or vomiting) or any other contagious disease.

 is the best way to stop the spread of germs.
 Please wash your hands when you: enter the hospital building, before and after every contact with a patient, before and after eating, after using the washroom and when leaving the building.
 Foam hand sanitizers are located throughout the hospital to help with this.